godeploy/MCW-Case-Studies/docs/Building a resilient IaaS architecture - Case Study.md

 Timeframe: 15 minutes

-Directions: With all participants in the session, the facilitator/SME presents an overview of the customer case study along with technical tips.

-1. Meet your table participants and trainer.

-2. Read all of the directions for steps 1–3 in the student guide.

-3. As a table team, review the following customer case study.

 ### Customer situation

 Contoso, is a leading manufacturer, seller, distributor and servicer of parts for heating, venting and air-conditioning (HVAC) systems.
 Their customer base includes some of the largest corporations and independent firms in the US.
 Contoso specializes in the datacenter space, designing computer room air conditioning (CRAC) units and contracting in the planning of hyper-scale cloud provider datacenter cooling strategies.
 As such, the research and development group are one of the largest business units in the company.
 The company's headquarters in in Cheyenne, Wyoming with a second large location in Seattle, Washington along with three smaller branch offices scatted around the United States.